NahahButt/AI-recommendation-system/README.md

 # 🤖 Smart AI Recommendation System

-A content-based recommendation system built with **TF-IDF vectorization** and **cosine similarity**, available both as a command-line tool and a desktop GUI app (Tkinter).
+### Content-Based Recommendation Engine using TF-IDF & Cosine Similarity

 ## 📊 Description

-Enter your interests (e.g. "python ai machine learning") and the system recommends the top matching titles from a dataset, ranked by similarity score.
+Smart AI Recommendation System is a content-based recommendation engine developed as the third project of my Artificial Intelligence Internship at DecodeLabs.
+It uses TF-IDF Vectorization and Cosine Similarity to recommend relevant content based on a user's interests.
+The project includes both a command-line application and a Tkinter-based desktop GUI.

 ## ✨ Features